13 Hobbies That Are Both Cheap and Fun

 Some board games may seem expensive, but the cost of games isn’t that bad when you think about how much use you'll get out of them.

 For example, if you buy a board game for $30 and play it with your friends five times, that’s $6 of entertainment for one night—and the cost keeps going down the more you play it.
 Most board games are timeless, so it’s just a matter of finding one everyone can enjoy.

 Alternatively, many classic board games have online versions available for free or very little money that allow you to play with friends or family in other locations.
 This can be a great way to stay in touch with loved ones who live in other cities or states.

-Some might not consider volunteering a hobby, but it’s certainly an activity you can enjoy in your spare time.
+Some might not consider volunteering to be a hobby, but it’s certainly an activity you can enjoy in your spare time.

 Volunteering has a lot of benefits, too.
 You feel good when you’re able to give back, especially to a cause that matters to you.
 You also may get involved in a friendly community of volunteers and make new friends.

 Plus, you might be able to volunteer at a place where you’d love to work that’s specifically run by volunteers.
 It’s the next best thing to being employed there.
 Volunteering can also help you develop new skills you can use to boost your resume.

 Depending on the medium, most artistic hobbies can be done on the cheap—especially when you consider that one-time investments often pay off in the future.

 You might need to buy some brushes, pencils, paper, and paint, but the equipment and materials should last for a few months at least.

 You also could design graphics on the computer.
 There are a number of programs available for free, and you can get Photoshop for as little as $10 a month.

 You even could go back to basics and use adult coloring books to pass the time, or you can attend a free class at a craft store.